gorhill/yamd5.js/README.md

-code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html), (with modifications to incrementally improve performance as per profiling), and bits from [SparkMD5](https://github.com/satazor/SparkMD5) -- I started to work from SparkMD5 implementation, so there might be bits of code original to SparkMD5 code I kept in a few places (like say, code in md5.end()).
+code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html), (with modifications to incrementally improve performance as per profiling), and bits from [SparkMD5](https://github.com/satazor/SparkMD5) -- I started to work from SparkMD5 implementation, so there might be code original to SparkMD5 I kept in a few places (like say, code in md5.end() etc.)

 ### Benefits of YaMd5